hodefoting/gedl/README.txt

 gedl test.edl

-gedl will launch in UI mode, importing clips is currently most easily done by editing the text file.
+gedl will launch in UI mode, videos can be added by drag and drop from file manager if starting out from scratch.

 when quitting gedl will have overwritten the original file with something like the following: